Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 • vagus-nerve messaging

-This is why your GLP-1 cluster emphasizes that upper-GI signalling must be restored for metabolic resilience:
+This is why our GLP-1 cluster emphasizes that upper-GI signaling must be restored for metabolic resilience.

 Diagram of taste receptors and oral sensors activating vagal and hormonal digestive pathways.